 We value children at Mt.
 Tamalpais Church!
 In addition to worship, Godly Play and Sunday school, we offer several events throughout the year like Santa’s Workshop, a Christmas Pageant, and Peace Camp to name a few.
 Check out our Ministries to learn more about what’s offered for children.

 What kinds of programs do you have for middle and high schoolers?

 Our youth ministry program is growing!
 We offer a weekly Wednesday after-school gathering spot in our youth room – it’s a time for casual conversation, doing a little homework and enjoying snacks.
-We also host monthly youth group breakfasts and meet at least once a month throughout the school year focusing on three areas for our youth: fun, faith learning and service.
-Examples of recent activities include a service clean up day along the Bay, and a Muslim/Christian dinner with youth and families at The Islamic Center of Mill Valley.
+We also host monthly youth group meals and meet at least once a month throughout the school year focusing on three areas for our youth: faith, fun and service.
+Examples of recent activities include a service clean up day along the Bay, and an outdoor movie night.